GuillaumeFalourd/ritchie-action-shell/README.md

 # ritchie-docker-actions

-This action would currently only works for Ritchie CLI formulas in Shell.
+This Github action currently only works for Ritchie CLI formulas in Shell.

 ## Use case